Partnering with Multilingual Families in Brockton, MA

 Learn how the public schools in Brockton, MA support partnerships with multilingual families and the impact those partnerships are having.

-Shortly after the COVID-19 pandemic began, the Colorín Colorado team learned about the impressive outreach being done in Brockton, Massachusetts with multilingual families who attended the Brockton Public School District.
-Intrigued, we started a series of conversations that would bring us into contact with more than two dozen staff members in the district, including paraprofessionals, ELL teachers, school counselors, administrative staff, school nurses, district leaders, and the local teacher's union.
+Shortly after the COVID-19 pandemic began, the Colorín Colorado team learned about the impressive outreach being done with Brockton's multilingual families.
+Intrigued, we started a series of conversations that would bring us into contact with nearly thirty staff members in the district, including paraprofessionals, ELL teachers, school counselors, administrative staff, school nurses, district leaders, and the local teacher's union.
 We also met some of Brockton's community partners.

 This new series highlights the work that Brockton continues doing at all levels of the district to partner with families and the impact those partnerships are having.